 - user:jane@example.com

-AssetIamBinding is authoritative for a single role: it sets the complete member list for that role while preserving other roles.
+AssetIamBinding is authoritative for a single role: it sets the complete member list for that role while preserving other roles on the asset.
 The members property accepts an array of identities (users, service accounts, groups).
-You can use multiple AssetIamBinding resources for different roles, or combine them with AssetIamMember resources as long as they don’t target the same role.
+You can use multiple AssetIamBinding resources on the same asset as long as they target different roles.

 Add a single member to a role incrementally

-When you need to grant access to one additional user without modifying existing members, incremental addition avoids conflicts with other IAM configurations.
+When you need to grant access to one user without disturbing existing members of that role, use a non-authoritative member resource.

 import * as pulumi from "@pulumi/pulumi";